-IMA announces nationwide doctors' strike on June 17
+Doctors' protest intensifies: 24-hour strike on Monday, 3.5 lakh medicos to join

 New Delhi, June 14: The Indian Medical Association (IMA) on Friday called for nationwide strike protesting the attack on a doctor in Kolkata.

-According to India Today, the top doctors' body has said that no essential medical services should be provided on 17 June and that non-violent protests will continue.
+The top doctors' body has said that no essential medical services should be provided on 17 June and that non-violent protests will continue.
 "We want assurance for a law for the protection of doctors and hospitals.

 On Monday, there will be a complete bandh if the demand is not met," the IMA said at a press conference.